Cost of Living Comparison Calculator: City vs City 2026

 Salary Equivalents: What You Need to Earn in Each City

-If you currently earn $75,000 in a mid-cost city (index ~100), here is what you would need in other cities to maintain the same standard of living:
+If you currently earn $75,000 in a mid-cost city (index ~100), here is what you would need elsewhere to maintain the same standard of living:

 | City | Equivalent Salary Needed | Difference |